Tekali7/JumpJourney/README.md

 # Features

-The website consists of one page with numerous features which offer the user a pleasant website experience.
+The website consists of one page with numerous features which offer the user a pleasant website/gaming experience.

 ## Header/Navigation